MarekO321/ETS2-Telemetry-OBS-skins-/Readme.md

-# Fuel skin- This skin will show you you`r actual fuel and truck fuel capacity, it is good to use in OBS.
+# Fuel skin- This skin will show you your actual fuel and truck fuel capacity, it is good to use in OBS.
-# Speed skin- This skin will show you you`r actual speed, it is good to use in OBS.
+# Speed skin- This skin will show you your actual speed, it is good to use in OBS.

 ### Requirments: Ets2 Telemetry server https://github.com/Funbit/ets2-telemetry-server.